 Students must arrive to school and class on-time.
-If students are late, they must sign in at the House Office.
-If students are late to school without a valid reason, they will receive a detention to be completed that day and if they arrive late to class without a valid reason, they will receive consequences from the classroom teacher.
-Please see our consistent approach to managing late to class arrivals and late to school in our general Staff Handbook (hard copy provided on day 1 of Term 1 2023).
+If students are late, they must sign in at their House Office.
+If students are late to school without a valid reason, they may receive reflection time to be completed that day and if they arrive late to class without a valid reason, they will receive consequences from the classroom teacher.
+Please see our consistent approach to managing late to class arrivals and late to school in our general Staff Handbook.